andrewhowdencom/x40.link/README.md

 2. The deployment on a cloud infrastructure provider (e.g., Kubernetes)
 3. The configuration of a public cloud (e.g., Terraform)
 4. Observability instrumentation (e.g., logs, metrics, traces, profiling)
-5. Data Storage (e.g., Postgres, BoltDB, or DynamoDB)
+5. Data Backups (e.g. Scheduled, Commit Logs and so on)
 6. Service Level Management (e.g., SLOs, SLAs)

 I have worked with all of these technologies before; however, I have only a limited number of daily hours!
 Perhaps